Nikinayzer/zxcvbn-czech-enchanted/README.md

 # zxcvbn-czech

-Realistic password strength estimation with czech dictionaries.
+Realistic password strength estimation with czech and slovak dictionaries.

 This is fork of dropbox/zxcvbn, which is JavaScript password strength estimation.
 Please refer to [zxcvbn: realistic password strength estimation] (http://tech.dropbox.com/?p=165) for the full details and motivation behind zxcbvn.
 The source code for the original JavaScript (well, actually CoffeeScript) implementation can be found at: